-Later on in the day at 1800 hours on the change of wind to the South East the fire impacted again in the Kinglake West area where 4 people died and approx. 128 houses were destroyed, including the Pheasant Creek Store and at

-Kinglake Central the Tanglewood Restaurant, Kinglake Central Primary School, and the Kindergarten were destroyed, t h e Community Centre was severely damaged.
+Later on in the day at 1800 hours on the change of wind to the South East the fire impacted again in the Kinglake West area where 4 people died and approx. 128 houses were destroyed, including the Pheasant Creek Store and at Kinglake Central the Tanglewood Restaurant, Kinglake Central Primary School, and the Kindergarten were destroyed, the Community Centre was severely damaged.

 The fire then continued on into Kinglake National Park North destroying the Gums camping area, then further into the Glenburn farming area.
-The South end of this front finally spotted across Melba Highway approx., 4KIms.
-North above Glenburn.
+The South end of this front (Continued from page 7)

+finally spotted across Melba Highway approx., 4KIms.
+North above Glenburn. into Castella East and the Toolangi State Forrest.
-Forrest.